AlaskaAirlines/AuroDesignTokens/docs/buildTokenPipeline.md

 StyleDictionary.buildAllPlatforms();
 ```

-### Style Dictionary (dependency)
+### Style Dictionary (Dependency)

-For processing of `.json` files to a usable Sass/CSS resources, the Orion Design Tokens project uses [Style Dictionary](https://www.npmjs.com/package/style-dictionary).
-Data formatting and build process are engineered to Style Dictionary's opinions.
+For processing `.json` files into usable Sass/CSS resources, the Orion Design Tokens project relies on [Style Dictionary](https://www.npmjs.com/package/style-dictionary).
+The data formatting and build process are tailored to conform with Style Dictionary's conventions.

-For more information, see Style Dictionary's [documentation](https://amzn.github.io/style-dictionary/#/).
+For more information, refer to Style Dictionary's [documentation](https://amzn.github.io/style-dictionary/#/).